cheiff/webfonts-joomla-plugin/README.md

 # webfonts-joomla-plugin
-Content plugin for joomla for adding webfont icons from FontAwesome and Glyphicons easily, without fearing TinyMCE stripping the icon syntax
+Simple content plugin for joomla for adding webfont icons from FontAwesome and Glyphicons easily, without fearing TinyMCE stripping the icon syntax

 ## Requires
 FontAwesome or Glyphicons being loaded already.
-Many templates do this already.

 ## Usage
 Just download the package as zip, install it (activate the plugin) and add this in your content